Graphic Design ABCs: A Glossary of Basic Design TermsResources December 4, 2014

 Keyframe Any frame in which a specific aspect of an item (its size, location, color, etc.) is specifically defined.

 Keyline A keyline is another name for a rule, line, or even a frame border.
-Keylines can be set in design software applications to different widths, to be solid or dotted, or even with numerous patterns.
+Keyline options can be set through design software applications to adjust the width, to be solid or dotted, or to show different patterns.

 Leading Refers to the amount of added vertical spacing between lines of text.